Franciraldo/IonicProxyAuth/README.md

-IonicProxyAuth: Utilitário para resolução de problemas de proxy com authenticação usando o Ionic Framework
+IonicProxyAuth: Utility for troubleshooting proxy problems with authentication using the Ionic Framework